boboBaa/Revertile/README.md

 # Revertile
-A Custom made BepinEx for the game Gorilla Tag to Have custom Mods of your choice
+A Custom made BepinEx for the game Gorilla Tag to Have custom Mods of your choice.